 Not usually.
 There is no additional cost for enrolling in a Pathway program.

 Students may encounter additional expenses related to their chosen experiential learning opportunities, such as housing and transportation for unpaid internships or study-abroad programs.
-Some sources of funding are available, including competitive grants and fellowships through the Experiential Learning office and the Global Engagement Office.
+Some sources of funding are available, including competitive fellowships through the Career & Experiential Education office.

 After you launch your Pathway, the Pathway will be tracked under your Degree Progress in Scot Web/Self-Service.
 As with your major and minor, you can check there to see what you’ve done and what you still need to do.